roeltje788/brum/README.md

 ## File size limitations

-Currently Brum has no limitations on the maximum size of an input file.
+Currently Brum uses an integer internally to loop through the lines.
+Save would be to stay below  2,000,000,000 lines in an input file.
 Keep in mind that having a very small filesize can give a very skewed result, have a larger file size (>1000) will give a more balanced result.